 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27 and UD10) -

-The proposal site is located on a large footway in Church Street, one of the city centre's main retail areas.
+67, HD25, HD27 and UD10) - The proposal site is located on a large footway in Church Street, outside the Primark store.
 The surrounding area comprises of several retail units and other commercial uses that form the city centre's main shopping area.
-The area has several items of street furniture therefore the proposed InLink will not appear out of context within this busy commercial setting.
-The InLink would not appear unduly dominant given its relatively low height.
+The area has several items of street furniture including similar advertising structures therefore the proposed InLink will not appear out of context within this busy commercial setting.
+The installation would not appear unduly dominant given its relatively low height.
 Its profile has been kept to the minimum commensurate to the proposed use.
-Its slender and elegant appearance and high quality design plus the fact it will replace two payphones of little aesthetic value will complement the area's retail and busy profile.
+Its slender and elegant appearance and high quality design plus the fact it will replace payphones of little aesthetic value will complement the area's retail and busy profile.
 Given the small scale of development, it is not considered that the proposal would have an adverse impact on the amenity of the area.
 The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.

-Reduction of street clutter (HD27, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter in line with the above policies.
+Reduction of street clutter (HD27, UD10) - The proposed InLink will replace two existing BT payphones in this area thereby reducing street clutter in line with the above policies.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
-The proposed site is located away from the highway, in a pedestrianised street therefore the InLink will have no effect on drivers.
-There is sufficient space on the footway to accommodate the installation and allow for safe usage of the footway by pedestrians and wheelchair users.
-The InLink has a significantly reduced footprint when compared to BT payphones and it is 100mm narrower therefore footway width will generally increase resulting from their replacement.
+The proposed site is in a pedestrianised street therefore the InLink will have no effect on drivers or other road users.
+There is sufficient space on the footway to accommodate the installation and allow for safe usage of the walkway by pedestrians and wheelchair users.
+The InLink has a significantly reduced footprint when compared to BT payphones.
+It is also 100mm narrower than existing payphones therefore footway width will generally increase resulting from their replacement.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD1) -The application site is not in a Conservation Area.
-It however, lies within the Liverpool Maritime Mercantile World Heritage Site boundary.
-The nearest Grade II listed buildings (69, Church Street and Neptune Theatre) are sited approximately 40 metres away.
-The proposal will not have any material impact on these listed buildings given the minor nature of the proposal, the separation distance from these properties and intervening development.
-The installation will also not affect the World Heritage Site's outstanding universal value.
+126-141, HD27, HD1) -The application site is not in a Conservation Area however it lies within the Liverpool Maritime Mercantile World Heritage Site boundary.
+The nearest Grade II listed building (Compton House, 33-45, Church Street) is located on the opposite side of the footway approximately 20 metres away.
+Given the minor nature of the proposal, it is not considered it would have a significant impact on these heritage assets.